andrewferrier/debugprint.nvim/README.md

 ## Overview

-`debugprint` is a plugin for NeoVim that simplifies debugging for those who prefer a low-tech approach.
-While using a real debugger like [nvim-dap](https://github.com/mfussenegger/nvim-dap) is the gold standard for debugging a script or program, some prefer the use of the 'print' statement to trace the output during execution. `debugprint` allows quick insertion of appropriate 'print' statements based on the language being edited, including reference information to locate them quickly in output, as well as being able to output the values of variables.
+`debugprint` is a NeoVim plugin that simplifies debugging for those who prefer a low-tech approach.
+Instead of using a sophisticated debugger like [nvim-dap](https://github.com/mfussenegger/nvim-dap), some people prefer using the 'print' statement to trace the output during execution.
+With `debugprint`, you can easily insert appropriate 'print' statements relevant to the language you're editing.
+These statements include reference information for quick output navigation and the ability to output variable values.

 `debugprint` supports the following filetypes/programming languages out-of-the-box: